M-Colley/rCode/README.md

 ## Key Features
 - **Automated Assumption Checking**: For ANOVA models, automatically verify normality and homogeneity of variance.
 - **Enhanced ggstatsplot Functions**: Easily switch between parametric and non-parametric versions of tests based on the data's characteristics.
-- **APA-Compliant Reporting**: Copy-paste ready results in LaTeX format, suitable for academic publications.
+- **APA-Compliant Reporting**: Copy-paste-ready results in LaTeX format, suitable for academic publications.
 - **Custom Visualizations**: Generate effect plots and multi-objective optimization plots with minimal effort.
 - **Pareto Analysis and Post-Hoc Tests**: Automate these analyses and produce formatted outputs.